Sitting Kills, My Story

-The seated position puts a huge stress on your back muscles, neck and spine.
-You may change chairs to a more ergonomic chair but, your back still will not like it.
+The seated position puts huge stress on your back muscles, neck, and spine.
+You can change chairs to a more ergonomic chair but, your back still won’t like it.
 Get up and move around for a minute or two every thirty minutes.

 - Your Cancer Risk Goes Up

 You may be more likely to get colon, endometrial, or lung cancer.
 The more you sit, the higher the odds.
 Older women have a higher risk of breast cancer.
-That doesn’t change if you are super active.
-What does matter is how much you sit.
+That doesn’t change if you are super active but what matters is how much you sit.

 Movement Can Slow Brain Aging

-To add to the impact of sitting too much scenario, a March 2016 study in the online issue of Neurology found that regular exercise can slow brain aging by as much as 10 years.
+A March 2016 study in the online issue of Neurology found that regular exercise can slow brain aging by as much as 10 years.
 Loads of other research has found that people who regularly exercise are more productive at work.
 Your brain is, after all, part of your body.
-If your body is healthier, it makes sense that your brain would operate better.
+If your body is healthy, it makes sense that your brain will operate better.

 If you want to operate at your highest level, you need to take a holistic approach to life.
 You are a system.
-When you change a part of any system, you simultaneously change the whole.
-Improve one area of your life, all other areas improve in a virtuous cycle.
+When you change a part of any system, you change as a whole.
+If you improve one area of your life, all other areas improve in a virtuous cycle.

 What Is the Takeaway from This Information?

-Andrea LaCroix, PhD, director of the Women’s Health Center of Excellence at the University of California, San Diego. ”Don’t demonize sitting,” LaCroix says.
+Andrea LaCroix, PhD, is the director of the Women’s Health Center of Excellence at the University of California, San Diego.
+She says ”Don’t demonize sitting.”
 The message, she says, is to reduce sitting time by breaking it up.
 Although experts aren’t sure how often you need to get up, they suggest getting up about every 30 minutes if possible.

-To Avoid Sitting Kills – You may want to start by simply standing rather than sitting when you have the chance or finding ways to walk while you work.
+To Avoid Sitting Kills – You may want to start by simply standing rather than sitting.
+Find chances to walk while you work.
 For example: